gerardllorach/audiovisualdubbedMST/README.md

 ## Recording session
+The talker should keep the mouth closed before and after each sentence and keep the same place.
+He/she should keep a neutral face (not sad!) and look at the camera.
+Try that the prosody (intonation) is the same.
+Repeat the instructions now and then to the talker.

 To facilitate the recording session and the post-processing, there are scripts available.
 You need to follow the instructions in [NOTEBOOK_RECORDING.m](https://github.com/gerardllorach/audiovisualdubbedMST/blob/main/NOTEBOOK_RECORDING.m).
 We recommend that you read the Matlab script carefully, as there are some automated processes that speed up all the recording process.

 ### Pre-processing
 During the recording session, the talker will listen to the sentences with cues.
 The talker will listen to something like this for a sentence: